-- a) Existing contours (0.5 m intervals);
+- a) Existing contours (0.5 m intervals).

-- b) Drainage patterns of adjacent lands and a breakdown of contributing external areas;
+- b) Drainage patterns of adjacent lands and a breakdown of contributing external areas.

-- c) The run-off coefficients and area of tributary areas internal and external to the development for each section of the storm sewers within the development;
+- c) The run-off coefficients and area of tributary areas internal and external to the development for each section of the storm sewers within the development.

-- d) Direction of run-off (overland flow);
+- d) Direction of run-off (overland flow).

-- e) Street names;
+- e) Street names.

-- f) Manhole and Catchbasin numbers;
+- f) Manhole and Catchbasin numbers.

-- g) Sewer sizes Diameter and length;
+- g) Sewer sizes Diameter and length.

-- h) Directions of flow in the sewers;
+- h) Directions of flow in the sewers.

-- i) Any infrastructure off of the right of way to be accepted by the Township e.g.: rear lot catchbasins or swales, on lots, parks or blocks, required to accept storm runoff;
+- i) Any infrastructure off of the right of way to be accepted by the Township e.g.: rear lot catchbasins or swales, on lots, parks or blocks, required to accept storm runoff.

 - j) Complete major and minor storm systems.

+- k) Stormwater/Servicing Easements

-A.2.4.8 Park/Community Trail Development Plans and Grading Plans
+A.2.4.8 Landscape Plans